cfpland/frontend/content/guides/06-success-rejection.md

 >
 > _[Richard Schneeman](https://schneems.com/blogs/2016-04-07-conference-proposal)_

-As you can see from the above list of reasons that speakers can be rejected by a conference, there is almost no way to get every talk accepted, and it's usually not a judgement on you, your ability, or even your qualifications.
+As you can see from the above list of reasons that speakers can be rejected by a conference, there is almost no way to get every talk accepted, and it's usually not a judgment on you, your ability, or even your qualifications.
 Conferences are just overwhelmed with submissions and have to draw the lines somewhere.
 Many times that means you won't get chosen.

 > Most of JSConfs receive an average of 500 proposals...
 > _[Karolina Szczur](https://medium.com/@fox/how-to-write-a-successful-conference-proposal-4461509d3e32)_